Effective email marketing begins with the right email marketing strategy. Learn how to take yours to the next level and create campaigns that convert.

 13. Track your metrics

 Keeping track of your email open rate and click through rates is certainly important.
 But as far email marketing metrics go, this is just the tip of the iceberg.

 Following the performance of your email marketing campaigns is an important part of learning how to improve them.
 Factors like unsubscribe rate, bounce rate, and cart abandonment rate all have important implications for your overall email marketing strategy.

 Make the most of your email marketing strategies

 Knowing how to create a good email is one thing.
 Knowing how to craft an effective email marketing strategy is another.
 It’s how you connect with your audience, drive sales, and build a community around your brand.
 The key to a successful email marketing campaign is to optimize every element, from the subject line to the content and CTAs.

-Use an email marketing service like the one we offer at Brevo to do all the hard work for you.
+Use a free email marketing service like the one we offer at Brevo to do all the hard work for you.
 Segment subscribers so you send only the most relevant content; A/B test emails to determine what elements perform best; and build out trigger-based campaigns that are highly personalized.